TheVaporTrail/Pulsar/README.md

 ## Goals
 * Time-based animations: The animation speed should not depend on how often the animation routines are called.
 Instead, the animations will use the current time (milliseconds) to determine the brightness.
 * Light hardware abstraction: The animations routines should not talk to the hardware directly.
-Instead, a "SinglePixel" class, with a "setBrightness" function, will be provided to the animation.
+Instead, a `SinglePixel` class, with a `setBrightness` function, will be provided to the animation.
 Subclasses of the SinglePixel class will handle updating hardware.

 ## Architecture